womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

  BTC global banked their bitcoins on one person and one person was the Pay Master.
 This has one big point of failure.

  Virtual DP2P makes everyone a Fund Keeper meaning after being confirmed as a donor a Peer is given Funds to keep.
 This prevents  all funds going to one bank account.

+ By the above definition of a scam Virtual DP2P does not have central control but distributed specialized duties, does not misrepresent information because there are rules clearly defined, terms and conditions clearly defined, and a white paper with the philosophy of the p2p donation project.
+Since there are not contracts written or implied than requirements for joining and functioning as a full member there is no individual or company or group to take to court for scam or fraud.
+Fraudsters are blocked and if the administration does not deliver as expected pressure groups check on them or members quickly exit.

 G: BENEFICIARIES AND LOSERS: